bor0/gidti/manuscript/chapter4.md

 [^ch4n3]: Although product and sum types are very general, due to polymorphism, we can say something very specific about the structure of their values.
 For instance, suppose we've defined a type like so: `data C a b c = C_left a | C_right (b,c)`.
 Now a value of type `C` can only come into existence in one of two ways: as a value of the form `C_left x` for a value `x : a`, or as a value of the form `C_right (y,z)` for values `y : b` and `z : c`.

+[^ch4n4]: The key idea is not that a tail recursive function _is_ an iterative loop, but that a smart enough compiler can _pretend_ that it is and evaluate it using constant function stack space.

-[^ch4n4]: In contrast, the default behaviour in Haskell is lazy evaluation.
+[^ch4n5]: In contrast, the default behaviour in Haskell is lazy evaluation.